hiconic-os/hiconic.platform.reflex/readme/getting-started/getting-started.md

 DONE
 ```

-> ⚠️On Windows, we have observed performance problem due to scanning the `devrock-sdk` directory.
-In such case consider adding this directory to the exception list in Windows Virus & threat protection settings.
+> ⚠️On _Windows_, we have observed performance problems due to scanning the `devrock-sdk` directory.
+In such case consider adding this directory to the exception list in `Windows Security` / `Virus & threat protection`.

 ## Create a dev-env